erigones/esdc-docs/user-guide/network/esdc-overlay-cmd.rst

 The ``update`` subcommand can also be run without any parameters.
 In this mode it will (re)apply the configuration for all overlay rules on all compute nodes.
 It is very useful either to verify that the configuration is correct or to configure overlays on a newly added compute nodes.

-.. note:: After adding a new compute node, just run ``esdc-overlay update`` command.
+.. note:: After adding a new compute node, just run the ``esdc-overlay update`` command.
 It will fully configure overlay networking on the new compute node(s).

 Modify a list of nodes that the specified overlay should be configured on:

     .. code-block:: bash

         esdc-overlay update localoverlay node03.local,node04.local,node04.local

 Re-apply configuration for ``myrule`` overlay rule (Ansible will touch only nodes that the ``myrule`` should be on - it will retrieve the correct node list from the :ref:`configuration database<admin_dc>`):

     .. code-block:: bash

         esdc-overlay update myrule

 Delete an overlay rule
 ----------------------

 Usage of the ``delete`` subcommand:

     .. code-block:: bash

         esdc-overlay delete <overlay_rule_name>

-Overlay rule will be first deleted on all compute nodes and then (if successful) removed from the :ref:`configuration database<admin_dc>`.
+The overlay rule will be first deleted on all compute nodes and then (if successful) removed from the :ref:`configuration database<admin_dc>`.

 List all configured overlay rules
 ---------------------------------

 Usage of the ``list`` subcommand:

     .. code-block:: bash

         esdc-overlay list

 Sample output:

     .. code-block:: bash

         [root@node01 ~] esdc-overlay list